 Step 2.
 Pour the brownie mix into a large bowl and whisk out the bigger lumps.

 Step 3.
 To prevent sticking and ease removal of the cooked cake, spray each of the custard cups with cooking spray, spoon in a little of the dry brownie mix and twirl the bowl until it is completely coated.
+Tap out any excess back into the brownie mix bowl.
 (This is better than using white flour.
 A floured bowl would leave white powder on the surface of the cooked cake when it is inverted onto a plate.
 The brownie mix will cook in and be invisible.)

 Step 4.
 Add the water, oil, and eggs to a separate bowl and whisk until combined.